 Who should I call to report a negligent act?

-Manitoba Conservation and Climate Environment Officers follow-up on tips or issues of non-compliance.
+Manitoba Sustainable Development's Environment Officers follow-up on tips or issues of non-compliance.
 A list of the regional offices is on page 77 of the appendix.

 Who can I sell ODS equipment / components to?